spencerolson/weather/README.md

 After creating your API Key, make sure to set your "Calls per day (no more than)" to 1,000 at your [subscriptions](https://home.openweathermap.org/subscriptions) page.
 This ensures you'll never go over the limit of the 1,000 free API calls per day (I believe the default is 2,000 which is a bit irritating).

-Note that it can take some time for your API key to become ready for use.
+It can take some time for your API key to become ready for use.
 I think it took a few hours for my key to become activated.

 ### <a id="set-env-vars"></a> (Optional) Set environment variables for your API Key, Latitude, and Longitude